DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 In order to evaluate just how much constraint our implementation can allow, our aim is to try our implementation on other MCUs with varying levels of power and hardware support.
-Whereas Teensy 4.1 is our primary development platform, we aim to run our implementations on Raspberry Pi Pico 2[^6] as well as ESP32-S3[^7].
+Whereas Teensy 4.1 is our primary development platform which we will evaluate closely, we aim to run our implementations on Raspberry Pi Pico 2[^6] as well as ESP32-S3[^7].
 Due to the lower computational power of these MCUs, there may be significant issues in utilizing these weaker models, yet they are significantly cheaper and easier to access.
+Testing of these will consist solely of running the implementation on these controllers and measuring execution speed.

 [^6]:
     [Raspberry Pi Pico 2 documentation, accessed 2025-03-13](https://datasheets.raspberrypi.com/pico/pico-2-product-brief.pdf)